cscorley/dissertation/chapters/5_discussion/3_combo.md

 ### \coneq

-In \cone, we ask whether it is feasible to use a single model for two tasks, FLT and DIT.
-We explore this question from two directions: the input to the model, i.e., corpus construction, and the model configuration itself.
+In \cone, I ask whether it is feasible to use a single model for two tasks, FLT and DIT.
+I explore this question from two directions: the input to the model, i.e., corpus construction, and the model configuration itself.
 Each of these directions contains choices that every application must make to train an optimal model for the application's task.
 However, to choose an optimal model